karatelabs/karate/README.md

 You also have the option of setting multiple cookies in one-step using the [`cookies`](#cookies) keyword.

 Note that any cookies returned in the HTTP response would be automatically set for any future requests.
-This mechanism works by calling [`configure cookies`](#configure) behind the scenes and if you need to stop the adding of cookies to future requests, just do this:
+This mechanism works by calling [`configure cookies`](#configure) behind the scenes and if you need to stop auto-adding cookies for future requests, just do this:

 ```cucumber
 * configure cookies = null